anabaronam/TinDog/README.md

 Tinder mock up website but for dogs, using frameworks such as Bootstrap.

-Tecnhologies used: JavaScirpt, HTML, CSS, Bootstrap V5.
+Tecnhologies used: JavaScript, HTML, CSS, Bootstrap V5.

 Features implemented on the wbesite: